 It’s no understatement.
-Currently, on the market, a product called hempcrete (as in concrete), a highly efficient form in insulation created out of mixing the woody core of the plant with a binding agent, usually lime, which reacts appropriately with the plant’s high silica content.
+Currently, on the market is a product called hempcrete (as in concrete), a highly efficient form of insulation created out of mixing the woody core of the plant with a binding agent, usually lime, which reacts appropriately with the plant’s high silica content.

 “One of the first hempcrete houses of the area was built recently, in Wendover, by Benoit Chartrand.
 I’m very happy about that,” said Bercier.

 Bercier and his industry partners have a lot to be excited about.
 Anyone who follows this topic can expect to see great things coming from the world of hemp in the next few years.